 The Dual Language program at PS 34 aims to provide ELL and EP students with an academically rigorous curriculum in both languages that will enable them to meet or exceed the New York State and City standards.
 Students are expected to build academic skills in their first language and eventually transfer these skills to the second language.
 Students are expected to comprehend, speak, read, and write in both languages upon their completion of a Dual Language program in grade 5.

-The program began in September 2016 with in kindergarten and this school year, September 2017, the program continues to grow to first grade.
+The program began in September 2016 within kindergarten and this school year, September 2018, the program continues to grow to 3rd grade.

 Dual Language Program Model

 Balanced Language Model (50/50 model), reflects the balance of the two languages.

 Students receive half of their instruction in English and the other half in Polish.

 Student Composition: The students are linguistically integrated; there are native speakers of English (EP) and native speakers of Polish (ELLs).